Best Bookmark Manager 2026: 8 Tools Compared by Behavior, Not Just Features

 Depends on the actual problem.
 If you save articles intending to read them later and rarely do, Burn 451 is built for that — a 24-hour timer on every save forces a decision: read, vault, or burn.
 If you want a clean visual archive of references you'll consult occasionally, Raindrop is the strongest free-tier option.
 If you highlight and review what you read, Readwise Reader is worth $9.99/mo annual ($12.99 monthly).
 If you want full data ownership and don't mind running a server, Karakeep or Linkwarden are the maintained self-hosted choices in 2026.

-Three free-tier options actually work without crippling limits in 2026: Burn 451 (free tier today, includes AI summaries and a Chrome extension on the Web Store), Raindrop (unlimited bookmarks on free; AI features are paid), and native Chrome or Safari bookmarks.
+Three free-tier options actually work without crippling limits in 2026: Burn 451 (free tier today, with a Chrome extension on the Web Store; AI summaries are a Pro feature), Raindrop (unlimited bookmarks on free; AI features are paid), and native Chrome or Safari bookmarks.
 Pinboard is a low-cost paid archive at $22/year, not a free tool.
 Native browser bookmarks are free but offer no surfacing layer once a folder grows past a few hundred items.

 Burn 451 is a read-later app first, with bookmark-manager-style features.
 Every save has a 24-hour countdown — you read, vault for permanent keep, or it deletes.
 The vault is the bookmark-manager half: tagged, searchable, AI-summarized, MCP-queryable from Claude or Cursor.
 If you want a quiet 10,000-link archive you never read, Burn is the wrong tool.
 If your real problem is a saved-articles pile that grows faster than you read, Burn is built around exactly that.